PNCA 2023 BFA Equity Scholarships

 The PNCA Equity Scholarship Committee will determine the recipients of the following scholarships:

-- Two scholarships of $5,000 (renewable each year for up to four years) will be awarded to students who have shown a dedicated commitment to equity for Black, Indigenous, and non-Black students of color.
-These scholarships are in addition to the initial merit and portfolio based scholarship that students receive upon admission into PNCA which start at $18,000 per year, also renewable for up to four years.
+• Two scholarships of $5,000 (renewable annually) will be awarded to incoming students who have demonstrated a commitment to working with impacted communities to end racial injustice.
+These scholarships are in addition to the initial merit and portfolio based scholarship that students receive upon admission into PNCA.

-The PNCA Equity Scholarship will cover the full amount of tuition for up to four consecutive years at PNCA.
+The PNCA Equity Scholarship will cover the full amount of tuition for annually at PNCA.
 The two students who receive this scholarship must use all grants that they are eligible to receive through our Financial Aid Office, and the Equity Scholarship will cover the remaining tuition balance.

 Scholarship recipients are selected based on the following:

-These scholarships are renewable for up to four consecutive years at PNCA.
+These scholarships are renewable annually.
 To maintain these scholarships, you must: